paulbousquet/paulbousquet.github.io/_pages/research.md

   * with Junsoo Lee and Saban Nazlioglu

 ### Works in Progress
-* Interpretability without Naiveté: Policy Analysis under Infeasible Identification
+* Interpretability Without Naiveté: Policy Analysis under Infeasible Identification
 * Star-Crossed: A Test for Specious, Significant Regressions